docker/docs/datacenter/dtr/2.0/configure/config-security.md

 #### Docker Machine and Boot2Docker

-You'll need to make some persistent changes using `bootsync.sh` in your Boot2Docker-based virtual machine (as documented in [local customization](https://github.com/boot2docker/boot2docker/blob/master/doc/FAQ.md#local-customisation-with-persistent-partition)).
+You need to make some persistent changes using `bootsync.sh` in your Boot2Docker-based virtual machine (as documented in [local customization](https://github.com/boot2docker/boot2docker/blob/master/doc/FAQ.md#local-customisation-with-persistent-partition)).
 To do this:

 1.  `docker-machine ssh dev` to enter the VM